0

 Individuals who are unable to provide any of these documents to verify physical State of Colorado address may be eligible to provide alternative documents.
 If you are unhoused in Colorado and receiving services from a government agency or non-profit organization, a dated letter on the organization's letterhead stating your situation may be accepted in place of one of the above documents.

-Example: You live in Eagle County.
+• Low-income: You live in Eagle County.
 There are 3 people in your household.
-Your household income would need to be below $85,200 to be eligible for the low-income rebate.
+Your household income would need to be below $93,680 to be eligible for the low-income rebate.

 • Proof of enrollment in any one of the following programs: